 Hopefully by the end of the home visit you will be able to make an informed choice about whether a thanksgiving service or baptism is the right next step for you.

-If it is specifically baptism that you desire for your child, your local Church will do all that we can to prepare you and the Godparents for the baptism day and to support you as a family in living the Christian life.
-If you desire a thanksgiving service you are no less part of this Church community, yet it may be the preferred option if you feel that baptism would require adherence to certain responsibilities or indeed to a pattern of life that you may find difficult to give your full assent to.
+If it is specifically baptism that you desire for your child, we will do all that we can to prepare you and the Godparents for the baptism day and to support you as a family in living the Christian life.
+If you desire a thanksgiving service you are no less part of this Church community, yet it may be the preferred option if you feel that baptism would require a commitment and pattern of life that you may find difficult to give your full assent to.

 There are some key differences between a baptism service and a thanksgiving service, however.
 Here we explore briefly what some of those key differences are…